 The Sculptures Gallery: the Mattei Amazon

-Another classical art work showcased in the Pio Clementino Museum is the Mattei Amazon, a work inspired by the Greek artist Phidias.
-Originally this statue was owned by the Mattei family and later acquired by the Vatican Museums in 1771, when Pope Pius XIV decided to buy their entire collection.
+Another classical artwork showcased in the Pio Clementino Museum is the Mattei Amazon, a work inspired by the Greek artist Phidias.
+Originally the Mattei family owned this statue and the Vatican later acquired it in 1771, when Pope Pius XIV decided to buy their entire collection.

 Unfortunately, some pieces of the entire sculpture got lost throughout the centuries but, according to classical sources, this work should have portrayed an Amazon while climbing her horse while, probably, holding a spear.